March 1989 geomagnetic storm: Geomagnetic storm and auroras

 The geomagnetic storm causing this event is believed to be the result of two separate events known as coronal mass ejections (CME) on March 10 and 12, 1989.
 A few days before, on March 6, a very large X15-class solar flare also occurred.

 Several days later, at 01:27 UT on March 13, a severe geomagnetic storm struck Earth.
 The storm began on Earth with extremely intense auroras at the poles.
 The aurora could be seen as far south as Texas and Florida.
-As this occurred during the Cold War, an unknown number of people worried that a nuclear first strike might be in progress.
+As this occurred during the Cold War, some people worried that a nuclear first strike might be in progress.
 Others incorrectly considered the intense auroras to be associated with the Space Shuttle mission STS-29, which had been launched on March 13 at 9:57:00 a.m.

+The storm caused significant interference to the United States power grid.

 Substantial communications blackouts occurred.
 The burst caused shortwave radio interference, including the disruption of radio signals from Radio Free Europe into Russia.
 It was initially believed that the signals had been jammed by the Soviet government.
 As midnight came and went, a mass of charged particles and electrons in the ionosphere flowed from west to east, inducing powerful electrical currents in the ground.

 Some satellites in polar orbits lost control for several hours.
 GOES weather satellite communications were interrupted, causing weather images to be lost.
 NASA's TDRS-1 communication satellite recorded over 250 anomalies caused by the increased particles flowing into its sensitive electronics.
 The Space Shuttle Discovery was aloft at the time and suffered a sensor malfunction: a sensor on one of the tanks supplying hydrogen to a fuel cell showed unusually high pressure readings on March 13.
 The problem went away after the solar storm subsided.